dhrumilp12/Learning-Assistant-App/server/README.md

-# AI Agent - Speech Translator
+# AI Agent - Speech & Video Translator

 ## Description
-The AI Agent - Speech Translator is a real-time speech-to-text and translation application.
-It leverages Microsoft Cognitive Services for speech recognition and translation, enabling users to transcribe spoken words and translate them into a target language.
-Additionally, the agent provides real-time audio feedback by speaking the translated text.
+The AI Agent - Speech & Video Translator is a real-time translation application.
+It leverages Microsoft Cognitive Services for speech recognition, text detection in videos, and translation, enabling users to transcribe spoken words and visual text, then translate them into a target language.
+Additionally, the agent provides real-time audio feedback by speaking the translated text and overlays translated text onto video content.

 ## Features
 - **Real-Time Speech Recognition**: Converts spoken words into text using Microsoft Cognitive Services.
 - **Real-Time Translation**: Translates recognized text into a target language.
+- **Video Content Translation**: Detects and translates text in video frames using OCR technology.
+- **Visual Text Overlay**: Replaces original text in videos with translated text.
 - **Audio Feedback**: Speaks the translated text back to the user in real-time.
 - **Multi-Language Support**: Supports multiple source and target languages.
 - **Web Interface**: Access translation services through a modern web interface.